Motor protein

-Motor proteins are a class of molecular motors that can move along the cytoplasm of cells.
-They convert chemical energy into mechanical work by the hydrolysis of ATP.
-Flagellar rotation, however, is powered by a proton pump.
+Motor proteins are a class of molecular motors that can move along the cytoskeleton of cells.
+They do this by converting chemical energy into mechanical work by the hydrolysis of ATP.

 Cellular functions

 Motor proteins are the driving force behind most active transport of proteins and vesicles in the cytoplasm.
 Kinesins and cytoplasmic dyneins play essential roles in intracellular transport such as axonal transport and in the formation of the spindle apparatus and the separation of the chromosomes during mitosis and meiosis.
-Axonemal dynein, found in cilia and flagella, is crucial to cell motility, for example in spermatozoa, and fluid transport, for example in trachea.
+Axonemal dynein, found in cilia and flagella, is crucial to cell motility in spermatozoa, and fluid transport in trachea.
 The muscle protein myosin "motors" the contraction of muscle fibers in animals.

 Diseases associated with motor protein defects

 The importance of motor proteins in cells becomes evident when they fail to fulfill their function.
 For example, kinesin deficiencies have been identified as the cause for Charcot-Marie-Tooth disease and some kidney diseases.
 Dynein deficiencies can lead to chronic infections of the respiratory tract as cilia fail to function without dynein.
 Numerous myosin deficiencies are related to disease states and genetic syndromes.
 Because myosin II is essential for muscle contraction, defects in muscular myosin predictably cause myopathies.
 Myosin is necessary in the process of hearing because of its role in the growth of stereocilia so defects in myosin protein structure can lead to Usher syndrome and non-syndromic deafness.